Midwest Consortium for Hazardous Waste Worker Training

 When Congress reauthorized the Superfund program in 1986 and directed OSHA to develop worker protection regulations for handling hazardous waste, it also authorized a division of the National Institutes of Health, the National Institute of Environmental Health Sciences (NIEHS), to fund model worker training programs.
 Congress intended these programs to lead the way in developing a highly trained workforce capable of safely handling the cleanup of hazardous waste site and other incidents in which hazardous materials are involved.This midwest region represents we serve more than 20% of U.S. workers.

 Our programs move beyond the pencil and paper classroom approach to actual hands-on field exercises using state-of-the-art equipment.
 In many programs, students practice and must demonstrate their ability to perform in fully encapsulated personal protective suits or in self-contained breathing apparatus.
 Others employ appropriate simulations of hazardous materials incidents and demonstrations of chemical reactions students might encounter on the job.

 All programs include rigorous evaluation to document achievement as well as ongoing monitoring by the NIEHS to maintain top quality training on consistent basis.

-Kudos from the latest review by experts for NIEHS:
+Kudos from the 2015 review by experts for NIEHS included:

 The intent is to provide the best possible programs fitted to the individual needs of trainees, management and the general public.
 Reflecting a commitment to providing the best in worker protection, the Midwest Consortium programs often exceed the minimum time and subject matter requirements.
 Programs can also be tailored to an employer’s special training needs.